You’re on your Mac, MacBook Pro or Air and struggling to delete some files from your Toshiba external hard drive. So why won’t it work?

 And you use it to erase and delete all your files and data from your Toshiba hard drive.

-You use Disk Utility to change your Toshiba from a NTFS Windows computer file format.
+You use Disk Utility to change your Toshiba from an NTFS Windows computer file format.
 To one your Mac can fully use.

-And on a Mac that means Mac OS Extended, APFS (Apple File System), or ExFAT file format.
+And on a Mac that means APFS (Apple File System), Mac OS Extended, or the ExFAT file format.

-Wiping and clearing your external hard drive only takes a few minutes.
-And you can find out how to do it by clicking the link text.
+Wiping and clearing and deleting all files from your Toshiba external device only takes a few minutes.
+And you can find more detail on how to do it by clicking the link text.
 Format Toshiba For Mac to head to an article on the site all about it.

 How To Manually Delete Old Backup Files From Toshiba Canvio External Hard Drive

-Deleting old backups from Time Machine on a Mac.
+Deleting old backup files from your Toshiba Canvio external device on a Mac.
 Depends on the version of the Mac operating system your Mac runs.

-Mac OS versions before Big Sur.
-Gave you an interface inside Time Machine allowing you to remove old files safely.
+Mac OS versions before Big Sur gave you an interface inside Time Machine.
+This interface allowed you to remove old backup files safely.
 But since Big Sur no such interface exists.

 And manually delving into your backup looking for the oldest files.
 Then deleting them yourself.
 Carries a very real of damaging your backup so your backup no longer works.